bip-itteam-internal/architecture-draft/Core System or Databases/CORE - Employees Master Data.md

 ## Description

-*This master data manage every employees data including additional linked documents or data from other system into this master data system*
+This master data manage every employees data including additional linked documents or data from other system into this master data system.
+We can call it "Employee module".
+This module will have it's own Backend and Database.
 ## Pending Details

 - [ ] Who are responsible for this master data accuracy and completeness?